 Do you love fresh calamari?
 If so, you can’t leave without trying this Rhode Island seafood!
 This is a great example of a New England classic that the state has put its own twist on.

-Topped with garlic butter and hot cherry peppers, RI calamari hits all the foodie boxes and taste buds.
+Topped with garlic butter and hot cherry peppers, Rhode island calamari hits all the foodie boxes and taste buds.
 Indulgent, savory, and crunchy, with a hint of spice.
-Yum!

 6. Stuffed Quahogs